 - Zhong VW, Kuang A, Danning RD, van Dam RM, Chasman DI, Cornelis MC.
 A genome-wide association study of bitter and sweet beverage consumption.
 Hum Mol Genet.
 2019 Jul 15;28(14):2449-2457.
 (Ranked # 2 among all HMG articles tracked by the Altmetric)

 - Zhong VW, Juhaeri J, Cole SR, Shay CM, Gordon-Larsen P, Kontopantelis E, Mayer-Davis EJ.
 Proximal HbA1C level and first hypoglycemia hospitalization in adults with incident type 2 diabetes: a nested case-control study.
 J Clin Endocrinol Metab.
 2019 Jun 1;104(6):1989-1998.

 - Zhong VW, Van Horn L, Cornelis MC, Wilkins JT, Ning H, Carnethon MR, Greeland P, Mentz RJ, Tucker KL, Zhao L, Lloyd-Jones DM, Allen NB.
 Associations of dietary cholesterol or egg consumption with incident cardiovascular disease and mortality.
 JAMA.
 2019 Mar 29;321(11):1081-1095.
-(Ranked # 8 among all JAMA articles tracked by the Altmetric)
+(The Altmetric Top 100 Articles of 2019; the most talked about article in JAMA)